ProPranu6/SleepVNirodha/README.md

 The repository includes the following files:

-1. `Code`: This file contains the code for the four-stage preprocessing pipeline and the EEGNet model predictions.
+1. `Code`: This folder contains the code for the four-stage preprocessing pipeline and the EEGNet model predictions.

-2. `Data`: This file contains the raw and preprocessed eeg file data.
+2. `Reports`: This folder contains the reports of the research project.

 3. `README.md`: This file provides an overview of the project and its contents.